photogabble/pixel-city-tutorial/README.md

 # Golang Pixel City Tutorial

-This is a short tutorial seriese as a work in progress.
+This is a short tutorial series as a work in progress.